Analysing Exosome Biology Enables Breakthrough Diagnostic Solutions

 Untargeted characterisation has lots of variability, is very costly and offers low throughput.
 In contrast, targeted characterisation is more accurate and cost-efficient, but requires the prior knowledge of the biomarker target (which has been poorly explored to date).
 Additionally, advanced targeting systems nevertheless have a relatively low throughput.
 Lastly, isolation and characterisation generally require highly technically qualified personnel supported by expensive and specialised R&D equipment.

-New exosome technologies are enabling next generation liquid biopsy tests
+New EV technologies are enabling next generation liquid biopsy tests

-To address the above challenges, there are ongoing efforts to improve isolation, characterisation and/or scalability in various public and private exosome research groups globally.
+To address the above challenges, there are ongoing efforts to improve isolation, characterisation and/or scalability in various public and private EV research groups globally.

-For instance, Mursla has been working since 2019 on developing new technologies to address and overcome these engineering challenges.
-Its novel technology platform called ExoPheno™ offers improved isolation of disease-related exosomes, novel ultrasensitive characterisation systems, and is designed to be compatible with high throughput clinical usage.
+For instance, Mursla Bio has been working since 2019 on developing new technologies to address and overcome these engineering challenges.
+Its novel technology platform (called ExoPheno™) offers improved isolation of disease-related EVs, novel ultrasensitive characterisation systems, and is designed to be compatible with high throughput clinical usage.

-To summarise, we have explored how analysing exosome biology can lead to next generation liquid biopsy solutions.
-We discussed why existing technologies cannot currently ’read’ exosomes at the appropriate efficiency.
-Finally, we demonstrated how new platforms such as Mursla technologies can eventually bring exosome-enabled diagnostics to clinics.
+To summarise, we have explored how analysing EV biology can lead to next generation liquid biopsy solutions.
+We discussed why existing technologies cannot currently ’read’ EVs at the appropriate efficiency.
+Finally, we demonstrated how new platforms such as Mursla Bio technologies can eventually bring EV-enabled diagnostics to clinics.

 About me

-I am a biotech entrepreneur, inventor and founder & CEO of Mursla, a Cambridge-based company focused on exosome biomedical applications.
-I was trained in biophysics at the University of Cambridge (Cavendish Lab) after an international career as a biotech investment banker at J.P.
+I am a biotech entrepreneur, inventor and founder & CEO of Mursla Bio, a Cambridge-based company focused on EV biomedical applications.
+I was trained in biophysics at the University of Cambridge (Cavendish Laboratory) after an international career as a biotech investment banker at J.P.
 Morgan and a Master of Science in Management at HEC Paris.

-¹ Despite the technological limitations described above, there are currently two commercialized tests which partly rely on the RNA cargo of exosomes from urine.
-The first test is to assess if men with borderline PSA blood levels should consider a prostate biopsy.
-The second test is a kidney transplant rejection test.
+¹ Despite the technological limitations described above, there is currently one commercialized test which partly rely on the RNA cargo of EVs from urine.
+The test is to assess if men with borderline PSA blood levels should consider a prostate biopsy.